Towards unbiased recovery of cosmic filament properties: the role of spine curvature and optimized smoothing: Results and Discussion

 \subsection{Effect of spine sampling}

 The filaments in observations as well as simulations will be traced by discrete and finite tracers, and thus the filament spine can never be infinitely finely sampled.
-Even if one assumes that there is no error on the recovered spine (which is far from the reality, and we shall explore this effect in the next section), the discreteness of the spine sampling can induce biases in the recovered profiles.
-This effect will be more prominent when the tracers are massive halos (as opposed to less massive halos or dark matter particles), which are highly biased but few in number.
+Even if one assumes that there is no error on the recovered spine (which is far from reality, and we shall explore this effect in the next section), the discreteness of the spine sampling can induce biases in the recovered profiles.
+The effect of sampling on the filaments recovered using the Bisous filament finder has been studied by \cite{Muru_tempel2021}.
+The effect of under-sampling will be more prominent when the tracers are massive halos (as opposed to less massive halos or dark matter particles), which are highly biased but few in number.
 Being strongly clustered, the more massive halos will tend to reside closer to the filament spines, which are regions of higher densities.
 Thus, the errors on the recovered spine are expected to be relatively low, but the effect of poor sampling of the spine would be prominent.
-Here, we quantify this effect and show that recovering the information from only low curvature regions can alleviate the biases, and the gain in accuracy is much more dominant over the loss of signal to noise ratio due to discarding high curvature regions.
+Here, we quantify this effect and show that recovering the information from only low curvature regions can alleviate the biases, and the gain in accuracy is much more dominant over the loss of signal-to-noise ratio due to discarding high curvature regions.